 When someone hurts us it forms a blister on the sole of our heart.
-We can nurse that wound for a long time.
-We get used to having it.
-We have been encouraged to let it go, to let God remove that blister so we can move on and have it heal.
+We can nurse that wound for a long time and we get used to having it.
+If we have been encouraged to let it go, to let God remove that blister, we can move on and have it heal.

 But we don’t want to forgive and move on.
-We like feeling angry at someone.
-We like making them pay for what they’ve done to us.
-We like feeling in control, especially after feeling someone had controlled us.
-We feel justified.
+We like feeling angry at someone and secretly making them pay for what they’ve done to us.
+Or we like feeling in control, especially after feeling someone had controlled us.

 Seeing the villain punished for his crimes may momentarily bring me some satisfaction.
 But it will not break the blister.
-It will put a bandage over it temporarily.
-Forgiving the person who hurt us is when the blister can finally be broken and the nasty fluid can escape (unforgiveness, hate, resentment).
+Justice will put a bandage over it temporarily.
+Forgiving the person who hurt us, is when the blister can finally be broken and the nasty fluid can escape (unforgiveness, hate, resentment).